cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 It doesn't matter if a string is enclosed in single (`'`) or double (`"`) quotes, the semantics are the same.

-If you want to include a character with any byte value (between 0-255), use `\nnn` where `nnn` is the byte value in decimal:
+If you want to include a character with any byte value between 0-255, use `\nnn` where `nnn` is the byte value in decimal:

 ```Lua
 assert("\a\b\f\n\r\t\v\\\"\'" == "\007\008\012\010\013\009\011\092\034\039")